 [Researchers Note: We are somewhat confused by Herbert’s war service and wondered at first whether we were confusing him with his first cousin Herbert Henry Anstey, who also served with the King Edward’s Horse Regiment.
 However we are fairly confident that is not the case as a) their Service Numbers are different (967 versus 1863) b) their entry into a ‘Theatre of War’ was different (28 July 1915 versus October 1917) and c) there are two completely separate entries in the World War One Medal Index Cards, with “Herbert L. Anstey” being awarded the 1914/15 Star, Victory and British Medals, while “Herbert [Henry] Anstey” was only awarded the Victory and British Medals.
 Anybody who can provide further enlightenment in this matter please contact us at email@example.com.]

-After the war ended, Herbert returned to Australia – certainly he was there in the 1922 Australia Electoral Rolls, where he was a labourer working at Springsure, Capricornia in Queensland.
+Around the time of his discharge, Herbert returned to Australia – certainly he was there in the 1922 Australia Electoral Rolls, where he was a labourer working at Springsure, Capricornia in Queensland.

 The ‘Courier Mail (Brisbane)‘ reported on 30 August 1935 “MISSING MAN FOUND: Lived for 10 Days on Watercress.
 When a police search party found Herbert Lawrence Anstey (41) a native of Nottingham England on Skeleton Creek on August 19, Anstey, who was in a weak condition, informed the police that for ten says he had lived on watercress and water.
 Anstey was reported missing from Deepdale near Springsure on Aug 8 and police and trackers patrolled more than 20 miles of mountainous country before they located him.
 Anstey said he left Deepdale with the intention of making for Carnarvon Station but lost his way.
 His horse fell into a gully and subsequently died, and he continued his journey on foot, but was forced to rest at Skeleton Creek due to weakness.“